SAP/apibusinesshub-api-recipes/principalPropagation/README.md

 ```
 **destinationUri**
 ```
-Within the Service Key of Destination -> take the 'uri' parameter without the 'https://'.
+Within the Service Key of Destination -> take the value of 'uri' key without the 'https://'.
 Below is the format required destination-configuration.cfapps.<data_center>.<host>.com
 ```
 **destinationAuthEndpoint**
 ```
-Within the Service Key of Destination -> take the  'url' parameter without the 'https://'.
+Within the Service Key of Destination -> take the  value of 'url' key without the 'https://'.
 Below is the format required
 <subdomain>.authentication.<host>.com
 ```
 **destinationClientId**
 ```
-Within the Service Key of Destination -> take the 'clientid' parameter
+Within the Service Key of Destination -> take the value of 'clientid' key
 ```

 **destinationClientSecret**
 ```
-Within the Service Key of Destination -> take the 'clientsecret' parameter
+Within the Service Key of Destination -> take the value of 'clientsecret' key
 ```

 ### Consume